colomemaria/pyEpiAneufinder/README.md

 ### Calculating CNV burden per cell

-After the same formular, the aneuploidy per cell, also called CNV burden, can be estimated.
+Based on the same formular, the aneuploidy per cell, also called CNV burden, can be estimated.
 This is another criterion to identify tumor cells besides marker gene expression.

 ```
 import pyEpiAneufinder as pea